Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

+All these considerations notwithstanding, the present version incorporates significant changes and improvements.
+Besides carrying out a substantial editing, fixing a large number of typos, and improving the layout, we have implemented the many corrections prompted by Bernard Julia's critical reading of the original manuscript, included in the published version that still remains unavailable online.
+In addition, all figures have also been included, something that back in 1992 were well beyond the technical skills of the authors.
+For historical reasons, some outdated terminology has been preserved, most notably $R$-duality or space-time duality for what shortly afterwards became universally known as $T$-duality.
+Finally, a few references that should have been originally quoted but were overlooked have now been included.

+We hope this new version of an ancient review might still be of some use to early-stage students looking for a compact introduction to the very basics of string theory, as well as to the other topics presented in the following pages.

-\section{Field-theoretical approach to Quantum Gravity}
+\section{Field-theoretical approach to quantum gravity}

-General Relativity (GR) and Quantum Field Theory (QFT) are two of the most impressive achievements in XXth century Science.
+General relativity (GR) and quantum field theory (QFT) are among the most impressive achievements in 20th century science.
 One of the first predictions of GR was the centennial precession of the orbit of Mercury.
-The relativistic contribution is (see for example \cite{Weinberg})
+The relativistic contribution is (see, e.g., ref.~\cite{Weinberg})

 while the observed value is